 Interest on the bank overdraft is charged at prevailing market rates.
-There were no bank overdrafts at year end.
+There was a bank overdraft of \$130,000 at year end; refer to note 5.

 All banking facilities are secured against the general position of the Company by way of a negative pledge.